-We weren’t the only ones: the dealer body was less than impressed and so were the customers.
+But we weren’t the only unhappy ones: the dealer body was less than impressed and so were the customers.

-The post-2012 turbo-diesel GX comes with vinyl floors, twin, vertically hinged barn doors at the rear, 17-inch steel wheels, a snorkel, 93-litre main and 45-litre auxiliary fuel tanks, five seats, under-body protection plates and a standard car key.
-Creature comforts are confined to a single CD player, manual air-conditioning, power windows with driver's auto up/down and power-operated exterior mirrors.
+The post-2012 turbo-diesel GX came with vinyl floors, twin, vertically hinged barn doors at the rear, 17-inch steel wheels, a snorkel, 93-litre main and 45-litre auxiliary fuel tanks, five seats, under-body protection plates and a standard car key.
+Creature comforts were confined to a single CD player, manual air-conditioning, power windows with driver's auto up/down and power-operated exterior mirrors.

-The GX also retains GXL safety equipment: driver and front-passenger airbags, curtain-shield airbags, vehicle stability control, active traction control, hill-start assist, multi-terrain anti-skid brakes and Toyota CRAWL.
+The GX also retained GXL safety equipment: driver and front-passenger airbags, curtain-shield airbags, vehicle stability control, active traction control, hill-start assist, multi-terrain anti-skid brakes and Toyota CRAWL.

-There’s a drawback of course: a 78 grand price tag!
-The sweetener is fixed price, $210 servicing for the first 60,000km
+There was a drawback of course: a 78 grand price tag!
+The sweetener was fixed price, $210 servicing for the first 60,000km